guybedford/chomp/README.md

 '''
 ```

-Tasks are run with full parallelism permitted by the task graph, which can be controlled via the [`-j` flag](https://github.com/guybedford/chomp/blob/main/docs/cli.md#jobs) to limit the number of simultaneous executions.
+Tasks are run with maximum parallelism as permitted by the task graph, which can be controlled via the [`-j` flag](https://github.com/guybedford/chomp/blob/main/docs/cli.md#jobs) to limit the number of simultaneous executions.

 Using the [`--watch` flag](https://github.com/guybedford/chomp/blob/main/docs/cli.md#watch) watches all dependencies and applies incremental rebuilds over invalidations only.

-Or using `chomp hello --serve` runs a [static file server](https://github.com/guybedford/chomp/blob/main/docs/task.md#static-server) with watched rebuilds.
+Or, using `chomp hello --serve` runs a [static file server](https://github.com/guybedford/chomp/blob/main/docs/task.md#static-server) with watched rebuilds.

 See the [task documentation](https://github.com/guybedford/chomp/blob/main/docs/task.md) for further details.

 #### Monorepos

-There is no first-class monorepo support, but some simple techniques can achieve the use cases.
+There is no first-class monorepo support in chomp, but some simple techniques can achieve the same result.

 For example, consider a monorepo where `packages/[pkgname]/chompfile.toml` defines per-package tasks.